 An aggregate grade of C+ (C plus) in K.C.S.E and a minimum of grade C in Mathematics and English.

 Or Two principal passes in ‘A’ level / Kenya Advanced Certificate of Education (KACE).

 Or be a holder of a Diploma in a relevant discipline from a recognised institution.

 This is a four year programme sub-divided in semesters.
 Courses offered are weighted in terms of Credit Units.

 Offer employers specialised skills related to supply chain, purchasing and inventory control and management.

 Identify and select suppliers from which to source materials, negotiate supply contracts, develop business frameworks for contracts, and manage suppliers.

 Develop metrics for managing procurement costs, delivery times, service levels, and quality.

-Analyze historical purchasing costs for materials, forecasting future costs, or finding prospective vendor.
+Analyse historical purchasing costs for materials, forecasting future costs, or finding prospective vendors.